Trump Set To Unleash Liberation Day Tariffs - UrduPoint

 On Monday, he merely said that he would be "very kind" -- but gave little away.

-As the deadline drew near US media said he had also been considering blanket 20 percent tariffs -- and then that he was looking at a third option where some countries would get preferential treatment.
+As the deadline drew near, US media reported that he had also been considering blanket 20 percent tariffs -- and then that he was looking at a third option where some countries would get preferential treatment.

 The tariffs would come into effect "immediately" after Wednesday's roll-out, she added -- effectively ruling out any delays for negotiations with other countries.